rackerlabs/support-how-to/content/how-to/cloud-servers/install-apache-on-debian-10/index.md

 product_url: cloud-servers
 ---

-In this article explains how to install Apache on a Debian 10 server.
+This article explains how to install Apache&reg; on a Debian&reg; 10 server.

-## What is Apache?
+### What is Apache?

-Apache is an open-source, cross-platform web server and it is actively maintained by the Apache Software Foundation.
+Apache is an open-source, cross-platform web server that the Apache Software Foundation actively maintains.

-## Prerequisites
+### Prerequisites

-- User with sudo privileges
+- User with `sudo` privileges
 - Server running Debian 10
-- ufw firewall
+- Uncomplicated Firewall (UFW) firewall

-## Step 1.
-Update and install apache
+### Step 1: Update and install Apache

-We need to open the terminal and update the repository:
+Run the following command to open the terminal and update the repository:

     `# sudo apt update`